The Bad News: You are not allowed to make corrections in GSTR-9 after filing.

 GSTR-9 can’t have details in random order.
 You will have to fill data based on the categories.
 Hence, a lot of digging into the books of accounts will be necessary to find and report this data accurately in the GSTR-9 return.
 If you’re using accounting software like Vyapar, things will become much easier for you.
 The App will provide the necessary detailed data in any desired format.
 Time to download Accounting software, if you don’t have one – Download for FREE.

 If your business turnover exceeds 2 crore rupees, get your books of accounts audited by a Chartered Accountant.
 File your GSTR-9 along with GSTR-9C.
-The due date to furnish GSTR-9C is also the 30th of June 2019.
+The due date to furnish GSTR-9C is also the 30th November 2019.

 If you’re registered under GST, compulsorily file Nil return in cases where there have been no transactions during the year.